Responsibility as an employer

 VP Bank promotes the sustainable use of tap water and supports drinking water projects in developing countries.
 “Drink & Donate” is a non-profit association that promotes consumption of tap water over bottled water.
 VP Bank supports the association with a substantial annual contribution.

 The Volunteering Day introduced in late 2015 continues to generate considerable interest.
-Since it was introduced, more than 100 employees have performed charitable work in the social, educational or ecological/environmental fields.
-The Bank gives each employee one day per year to participate in the charitable work.
+Since it was introduced, more than 130 employees have performed charitable work in the social, educational or ecological/environmental fields.
+The bank gives each employee one day per year to participate in charitable work.
 The feedback from both the participating employees as well as the institutions on the receiving end of this volunteer work has been overwhelmingly positive.

 Diversity at VP Bank

-Employees and managers are hired strictly on the basis of their qualifications without regard for age, gender or nationality.
+Employees and managers are hired strictly on the basis of their qualifications without regard for age, gender, sexual orientation or nationality.
 VP Bank offers all employees equal opportunities for employment and promotions.
 The assessment of an employee’s work performance is carried out in a fair, objective and transparent manner.

-Diversity at VP Bank – Proportion of women and men in management bodies
+Diversity at VP Bank – relative number of women and men in management

 Total number of women